 When you are away from each other, there is no way to find out what your partner is doing alone.
 It is a perfect medium for mistrust and insecurities to thrive.
 Maybe he missed a call at night, and you think he was with someone else.
 Her detached attitude could make you suspect she is not all in anymore.

 These insecurities turn toxic fast and will ruin your relationship in a heartbeat.
 The best way to salvage the situation is simply through communication.
 Let your beau know what you feel and have them reassure you.
 Keeping it to yourself really won’t help.

-Leaving would be the best choice as it is highly likely that with the maintained distance, the cheating may occur again.
+Leaving would be the best choice as it is highly likely that the cheating may occur again with the maintained distance.
 However, if you choose to stay, you need to take significant steps to ensure that it doesn’t happen again.

-However, there are ways to ensure that green paper is not what comes between you and true love.
+However, there are ways to ensure that green paper is not what comes between both you and your true love.
 Some great solutions here include:

 - Have a joint kitty where you save for things like plane tickets

-- Plan your visits during low travel season for discounts
+- Plan your visits during the low travel season for discounts

 - Use free communication apps for free calls and video chats